Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry

+It can be seen from Fig.~\ref{fig::theta_alpha} and Eq.~(\ref{Upsilon_0}) that $\Upsilon_0$ does not change its sign (and approximately equals 0.3) when \mbox{$-0.98\lesssim AK/\mathcal D^2\lesssim 2.18$}.
+Therefore, for a fixed $\mathcal D\neq 0$, the average chirality $\langle\rho\rangle$ of the spiral is generally finite and can be fully controlled, e.\,g. by a small external magnetic field.
+An interesting discussion of magnetic textures with $\rho\neq 0$, $\langle\rho\rangle=0$ can be found in Ref.~[\onlinecite{rybakov2020antichiral}].

+\textbf{Skyrmions and bimerons.} So far we have analyzed the ``spiral region'' of the model's phase portrait, \mbox{$-0.98\lesssim AK/\mathcal D^2\lesssim 2.18$}.
+Let us now turn to the opposite case, when collinear states are preferred over spin spirals.
+In such a case, skyrmions and bimerons can in principle exist as metastable transitions from one collinear state to another.
+Skyrmions may potentially be realized in easy-axis magnets, $K<0$ in Eq.~(\ref{free_energy_def}), while materials with an easy-plane anisotropy, $K>0$, might host bimerons (which are the in-plane skyrmions~\cite{zhang2015magnetic, PhysRevLett.119.207201,PhysRevB.99.060407}).
+Note that FGT is an easy-axis magnet~\cite{PhysRevB.93.134407}.

-\textbf{Skyrmions and bimerons.} It turns out that circular skyrmions cannot be stabilized by $w_\parallel$.
-For a standard ansatz $\bb n(\bb r)=\left(\cos{\Phi}\sin{\Theta},\sin{\Phi}\sin{\Theta},\cos{\Theta}\right)$, with $\Phi=Q \phi+\delta$ and $\Theta=\Theta(r)$, integration over $\phi$ nullifies $w_\parallel$ when $Q$ is an integer.
+First, we observe that, in fact, circular skyrmions cannot be stabilized by the quartic exchange $w_\parallel$.
+For a standard ansatz $\bb n(\bb r)=\left(\cos{\Phi}\sin{\Theta},\sin{\Phi}\sin{\Theta},\cos{\Theta}\right)$, with $\Phi=Q \phi+\delta$ and $\Theta=\Theta(r)$, integration over $\phi$ nullifies $w_\parallel$ if $Q$ is an integer.
 At the same time, there exist predictions of skyrmions with more complex axial symmetry~\cite{mcgrouther2016internal}, including trigonal~\cite{pepper2018skyrmion, behera2018size}.
-Such symmetry is natural for $D_{3h}$ and we have checked that indeed, for ``trigonal skyrmions'', $w_\parallel$ is generally finite after the angle integration.
-We do not think that this can explain skyrmions observed in the experiments of Refs.~\cite{wu2020neel, PhysRevB.103.104410}, but the spatial symmetries of heterostructures studied in these works are different from $D_{3h}$ anyway.
+Such symmetry is natural for $D_{3h}$, and we have checked that indeed, for ``trigonal skyrmions'', $w_\parallel$ is generally finite after the angle integration.
+Nevertheless, we do not think that this can explain skyrmions observed in the experiments of Refs.~[\onlinecite{wu2020neel}],~[\onlinecite{PhysRevB.103.104410}].
+This is however not unexpected because the spatial symmetries of heterostructures studied in these works are anyway not described by $D_{3h}$.

-FGT is an easy axis magnet~\cite{PhysRevB.93.134407}: $K<0$.
-For materials with an easy plane anisotropy, $K>0$, our model can stabilize bimerons -- the in-plane skyrmions~\cite{zhang2015magnetic, PhysRevLett.119.207201,PhysRevB.99.060407}.
-As we have mentioned, a~collinear state is prefered over spin spirals when \mbox{$\mathcal D^2\lesssim AK/2.18\approx 0.46 AK$}.
-In this case, a bimeron can exist as a metastable transition from one in-plane state to another.
-In order to demonstrate this, let us consider a parameterization
+The situation with bimerons is different.
+For $K>0$, a~collinear state is more energetically favorable than a spin spiral when \mbox{$\mathcal D^2\lesssim AK/2.18\approx 0.46 AK$}.
+It turns out that, in this parameter region, a bimeron can indeed exist as a transition between two collinear in-plane states.
+To demonstrate this, let us consider a parametrization